elu-lab/elu-lab.github.io/public/data/panels.md

 - 별도로 요청하기 전에는 성적표나 기타 활동 내역 등등은 보내지 않아도 됩니다.

 ---

-### Requirements
+### Prerequisites
-1. Python programming skills (Can you read and understand a Python code?)
-2. Understanding about human languages
-3. Linear algebra, Statistics/Probability theory, Calculus (grade 12)
+1. Proficient in implementing language/speech models using Python and PyTorch.
+2. University-level knowledge of linear algebra, statistics/probability theory, and calculus (or engineering mathematics)
+3. Students with proofs about their commitment, interest, and activeness to one of the specific research topic in our lab.

-### Preferences
+### preferential conditions
-1. We prefer students who show willingness, interest, and initiative in research.
-2. Master's program: We prefer those who have their own research topic or specific experiences required for our ongoing research.
-3. Ph.D. program: We prefer those who have an idea of their own research topic.
-4. We prefer students who can speak Korean.
-5. We prefer following experiences:
-   - **Core NLP research**: Computer science, Linguistics, Mathematics, Logic major / Translation or signal processing experience
-   - **Human-AI interaction research**: Psychology, Education major / Education or translation experience
+We are recruiting regardless of major, but we designate preferential conditions for each specific topic for the smooth progress of research topics in the laboratory.
+As of September 2023, the following experiences are preferred for each research topic.
+- Generative agents: psychology/sociology majors or experience in Phaser development
+- Produced content detection: natural language processing experiences
+- Text-based speech synthesis: experience in signal processing or electrical/electronic engineering majors
+- Proof of Mathematics: math majors

 ### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below or send an email to [bgnkim at cau.ac.kr](mailto:bgnkim_at_cau.ac.kr).
 - In the mail, you may include a brief self-introduction, your desired research topic, and your expectation about our lab.